-Dissociative Amnesia: Causes and Effects
+Dissociative Amnesia: Causes and Symptoms

 It is often triggered by severe trauma or stress, leading to an inability to recall important personal information.